Improving segmentation of calcified and non-calcified plaques on CCTA-CPR scans via masking of the artery wall: DESCRIPTION OF PURPOSE

 The automation of the diagnosis of coronary artery diseases is essential in order to fight what is one of the main causes of death worldwide.
-Such diagnosis begins in many cases with the extraction of the coronary arteries from a Coronary Computed Tomography Angiography (CCTA) to look for anomalies.
-Anomalies such as plaques and stenosis~\cite{tejero2019texture} are best observed in Curved Planar Reformation (CPR) volumes, which map the artery walls following a straight line as in a ``pipe'' or a ``tube''.
-Then, the boundaries of the artery wall are estimated, but this is an arduous and error-prone task for which many efforts to automate it have been done.

-In~\cite{wolterink2019graph}, a graph convolutional neural network is used to predict a mesh for segmentation of the lumen (inner boundary wall).
-Similarly, in~\cite{kong2020learning} a convolutional recurrent neural network is used to segment the artery wall, but neither of the aforementioned, nor the majority of artery segmentation works, deal with both the inner and outer boundaries of the wall.
-The simultaneous segmentation of inner and outer boundaries was tackled in~\cite{ghanem2019automatic} by combining region growing with level sets, and in~\cite{huang2020coronary} by using a hybrid UNet-based convolutional neural network (CNN).
-The outer boundary of the vessel is harder to segment due to its blurriness and its highly-variable geometry, as it may include plaques and bifurcations~\cite{zhang2010coronary}.
-Indeed, the aforementioned methods suffer from early termination of the artery and ``holes'' in the segmented wall.
+Such diagnosis begins in many cases with the detection of anomalies (e.g., plaques) in the coronary arteries from a coronary computed tomography angiography (CCTA).
+Plaques are made up of cholesterol deposits and their buildup causes the inside of the arteries to narrow over time.
+Coronary plaques can be classified as being: non-calcified or calcified based on the amount of calcium in the lesion.
+Unlike catheterization and intravascular methods, CCTA is non invasive, and allows capturing both types of calcified and non-calcified plaques.
+Non-calcified plaques are less stable and more likely to rupture, and thus, are associated with the risk of fatal cardiovascular events.
+However, while calcified plaques are easily recognizable, non-calcified plaques are difficult to estimate, as they have CCTA intensity values that can be mistaken with other elements present in the heart scan (e.g. fat, background tissues, artifacts).